THE BIG DIPPER - Roadmap of the Northern Sky

 The Pointers: The two stars forming the front edge of the Big Dipper's bowl (on the side away from the handle) point to Polaris, the north star, in the constellation Ursa Minor (the Little Bear).
 Polaris is a rather faint star about five times farther away than the distance between the pointers themselves.

-If you continue on this line from the Pointers on past Polaris, at an equal distance opposite the big dipper, you will intersect Cassiopeia.
-Cassiopeia, Queen of Ethiopia, is a stretched out W-shaped constellation reclining in the starry band of the Milky Way.
+If you continue on this line from the Pointers on past Polaris, at an equal distance opposite the big dipper (and a little south of that imaginary line), you will encounter a stretched out W-shaped "asterism" which is the constellation of Cassiopeia.
+Cassiopeia, Queen of Ethiopia, is depicted reclining in the starry band of the Milky Way.
 Cassiopeia is circumpolar, like the Big Dipper, and therefore is a familiar constellation, easily learned, visible no matter what the season of time of night from most of the United States.
 Cassiopeia may also be found by tracing a line from Mizar (ζUMa) (the second star of the Big Dipper's handle) through Polaris.

-Trace a line from the Pointers of the Big Dipper to Polaris and past Cassiopeia, and you will come to a large, nearly perfect square of four stars (almost directly overhead in autumn) called the Great Square of Pegasus (Pegasus was a flying horse).
+Continue to trace a line from the Pointers of the Big Dipper through Polaris, and past Cassiopeia, and you will come to a large, nearly perfect square of four stars (almost directly overhead in autumn) called the Great Square of Pegasus (Pegasus was a flying horse).
 At one corner of the Square of Pegasus is Andromeda (daughter of Cassiopeia).
 The constellation Andromeda contains the Andromeda galaxy, also known as M31.
 The Andromeda galaxy is relatively close to the Milky Way, and is a bit larger than our own galaxy.

 "Arc to Arcturus."
 Follow the curve of the Big Dipper's handle away from the bowl to the fourth brightest star in the earth's sky, Arcturus, of the ancient constellation Boötes (pronounced "boo-oh-tees").
 Boötes is a herdsman, or shepherd, and is found in cave paintings commemorating successful hunts of gazelles, zebras, and giraffes in the Sahara--this constellation was named before the Sahara became a desert.
 Arcturus is best seen in late summer.